 Perfect!
 We successfully separated structure (HTML) from styling (CSS), but the web page still looks bland.
 Why?

-When HTML and CSS code are in separate files, the files must be linked.
+When HTML and CSS codes are in separate files, the files must be linked.
 Otherwise, the HTML file won’t be able to locate the CSS code, and the styling will not be applied.

 You can use the

 <link> element to link HTML and CSS files together.
 The